waihongchung/dress/tutorials/part1.md

     // Loop through each row.
     array.forEach(row => {
         const id = row.UniqueID;
+        // Only consider census tracts with over 50 people. if (+row.PopulationCount > 50) {
             // Get the subject by its UniqueID.
-If it does not exist yet, create a new one. const subject = subjects.get(id) || {
+If it does not exist yet, create a new one.
+            const subject = subjects.get(id) || {
                 id,
                 state: row.StateDesc,
                 city: row.CityName,
                 population: +row.PopulationCount
             }
-        // Create a new property using the MeasureId as name. subject[row.MeasureId] = +row.Data_Value;
+            // Create a new property using the MeasureId as name, and the numerical value of Data_Value (or null if it is an empty string) as value. subject[row.MeasureId] = (row.Data_Value === '') ? null : +row.Data_Value;
             subjects.set(id, subject);
+        }
     });
     // Save the array of subjects as a JSON file.
     DRESS.save(Array.from(subjects.values()), 'data.json');
     ```
     Since we know that each census tract is identified by a unique identifier, we can use it to group related data points into one object.
 We also use this opportunity to discard those unnecessary columns.
-Next, we want to convert the numerical values, such as `PopulationCount` and `Data_Value` into numbers, which can easily be accomplished in JavaScript by prefixing the variables with a `+` sign.
+Additionally, we know, based on reading the dataset description that data is not provided for census tract with a population count of less than 50, but for some reasons, those census tracts were still included in the dataset.
+We would need to discard those census tracts.
+Next, we want to convert the numerical values, such as `PopulationCount` and `Data_Value` into numbers, which can easily be accomplished in JavaScript by prefixing the variables with a `+` sign, keeping in mind that missing data points are represented by an empty string.
 Finally, we want to save the array of newly created subjects to a file for future use.
 This can be accomplished easily using the `DRESS.save` function by passing the content and a file name as parameters.

-4. We chose to use the `MeasureId` to identify each measure of chronic disease because they are short, but sometimes it can be difficult to figure out what the cryptic `MeasureId` means.
-We will build another list that groups these measures by `Category` and maps each `MeasureId` to the detailed description of the measure.
-    ```javascript
-    const measures = {};
-    array.forEach(row => {
-        // If the Category does not exist yet, create a new object. if (typeof measures[row.Category] === 'undefined') {
-            measures[row.Category] = {}
-        }
-        // If the MeasureId does not exist yet, add to the object. measures[row.Category][row.MeasureId] = row.Measure;
-    })
-    // Save the measures as a JSON file.
-    DRESS.save(measures, 'measures.json');
-    ```

-5. If we run the code as is, it is likely to cause a Long-Running Script error.
+4. If we run the code as is, it is likely to cause a Long-Running Script error.
 Despite its efficiency, processing over 200MB of data using JavaScript is going to take a certain amount of time.
 To prevent the browser window from freezing up, we will take advantage of another cool little function named `DRESS.async`, which allows any functions within the DRESS Kit to be executed asynchronously.
 The function returns a [Promise](https://developer.mozilla.org/en-US/docs/web/javascript/reference/global_objects/promise), which will eventually resolve to the output of the asynchronously executed function.
 We can pass the Promise to another function called `DRESS.print`, which is used to display text on the HTML, in order to display a timer as the dataset is being processed.

     Here is the final code:
     ```javascript